Location: Rm 2208

 Frank Cameron Jackson FBA took mathematics and philosophy at the University of Melbourne and a PhD in philosophy at La Trobe University.
 He taught at Adelaide for a year (1967) before moving to La Trobe and then to a chair at Monash (1978).
 He joined the ANU in 1986 as Professor of Philosophy and Head of the Philosophy Program, Research School of Social Sciences.

-Jackson has a half-time appointment at Princeton University, where he spends Fall semester each year, and half-time appointment in RSSS at The Australian National University.
+Jackson held a half-time appointment at Princeton University from 2007 to 2014.
 He has held a number of visiting positions, most recently as Leverhulme Professor of Philosophy at Cambridge University in 2011.
 His most recent book is Language, Names, and Information, Wiley-Blackwell, 2010, based on his Blackwell lectures at Brown University.

 He is a member of the Australian Academy of the Humanities and the Academy of the Social Sciences in Australia, and was appointed an Officer of the Order of Australia in 2006.